TEALSK12/2nd-semester-introduction-to-computer-science/cert.md

 # Additional Topics

-Below are some addition topics that will need to be covered in order to prepare students for the [MTA Cerification].
+Below are some addition topics that will need to be covered in order to prepare students for the [MTA Certification].

 ## File Handling and Catching Exceptions